 Kanban versus ScrumA comparison of Scrum and Kanban

 Scrum was originally optimized for software development teams.
-The idea is to split large tasks into small, well manageable tasks, and complete them within a specified amount of time (one sprint).
-Also, you should divide your team into a couple of smaller, cross-functional teams, often including a stakeholder (the product owner).
-The last necessity is holding daily Stand-Up meetings, which are your time for communicating.
+The idea is to split large tasks into small, well manageable items, and complete them within a specified amount of time - one sprint.
+Also, you should divide your team into a couple of smaller, cross-functional teams, each ideally including a stakeholder - the product owner.
+The last necessity is in holding daily Stand-Up meetings, which are your team's time for communicating.

-They both apply a limit on the amount of work in progress
+They both apply a limit on the amount of work in progress.

-Both these methods require for the work to be broken down into smaller portions
+Both these methods require for the work to be broken down into smaller portions.

-Time frames - Scrum has got to be based on iterations, Kanban can, but works just as well when isn't
+Time frames - Scrum has got to be based on iterations, Kanban can, but works just as well when isn't.

-Kanban, thanks to the simplicity of its implementation, as well as the ability to improve continuously, allows for prioritization, helps to bring employees across many departments closer together.
-This, in turn, contributes to perfecting the whole process, which equals overall improvement.
-The size of the project doesn't really matter, as Kanban puts very few constraints on the shape of the project, allowing to customize and make it to order.
+Scrum, with its complex rules, applies best to large software development projects, which require a lot of time for their completion.
+On the other hand, Kanban, thanks to simplicity of its implementation, as well as to the ability to improve continuously, allows for easy prioritization and helps to bring employees across many departments closer together.
+This, in turn, contributes to perfecting the process in general, bringing about an overall improvement.
+The size of the project doesn't really matter, as Kanban puts very few constraints on the shape of a project, allowing to customize it, make it to order.

 Improve your team performance like Kanban Tool happy customers did:

-Kanban Tool is a visual management application based on Kanban that helps companies visualize workflow, track project progress and analyze and significantly improve business processes.
-Kanban Tool provides powerful online Kanban boards, insightful Kanban analytics and seamless time tracking.
-Our Kanban software works perfectly in software development and is designed for Scrum and Kanban teams that want to visualize work on Kanban board.
+Kanban Tool is a visual management solution that helps companies visualize workflow, track project progress, and analyze and significantly improve business processes.
+Kanban Tool provides powerful online Kanban boards with seamless time tracking and insightful analytics.
+Our Kanban software works perfectly in any business process and is designed for teams that want to visualize work on a Kanban board.